Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/3-system-configuration.md

 ### Example Summary

 In this example, we created a Vivado design with Processing System of MPSoC and configured it for ZCU102 board.
 We exported the hardware XSA file for next software development example projects.

-[Please go to next chapter](./4-build-sw-for-ps-subsystems.md) to learn how to develop software based on the hardware we created in this example.
+In the [next chapter](./4-build-sw-for-ps-subsystems.md), you will learn how to develop software based on the hardware created in this example.

-© Copyright 2017-2020 Xilinx, Inc.
+© Copyright 2017-2021 Xilinx, Inc.